flowr-analysis/flowr/wiki/FAQ.md

-_<span title="an overview of flowR's frequently asked questions">Generated</span> from '[wiki-faq.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-faq.ts "src/documentation/wiki-faq.ts")' on 2026-08-29, 17:39:06 UTC (v2.15.8, R v4.6.1), please do not edit directly._
+_<span title="an overview of flowR's frequently asked questions">Generated</span> from '[wiki-faq.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-faq.ts "src/documentation/wiki-faq.ts")' on 2026-09-05, 18:05:56 UTC (v2.15.8, R v4.6.1), do not edit directly._

 Is your question not answered below?
 Please [ask it as an issue](https://github.com/flowr-analysis/flowr/issues/new?template=question.yaml) and we will answer it.
 Answers regularly end up on this page, so asking helps everyone who wonders the same thing later.